USStateDept/State-TalentMAP-API/MANAGEMENT_COMMANDS.md

 ##### Data Loading

-* `load_language_xml <FILE> <MODE>` - Provided to load language reference data into the database.
+* `load_xml <FILE> <MODE>` - Provided to load reference data into the database.
 XML files should be in the format as provided by the Department of State (These are not currently provided in the repository).
-Mode is either "languages" when loading a list of languages, or "proficiencies" when loading the list of proficiencies.
+Available modes are: "languages", "proficiencies", "grades"